 Find out more about our “open innovation” projects here.

 Promoting innovation means improving the quality of patients’ lives.

-Kedrion will consider granting “Expanded Access” to an Investigational Medicinal Product – i.e. to an investigational drug outside of a clinical trial and in compliance with applicable laws and regulations – to those patients affected by serious or life-threatening diseases or conditions for whom no approved effective therapies with specific indication are commercially available in the specific country, and participation in an on-going clinical trial is not an option.
+Kedrion will consider granting “Early Access” to an Investigational Medicinal Product – i.e. to an investigational drug outside of a clinical trial and in compliance with applicable laws and regulations – to those patients affected by serious or life-threatening diseases or conditions for whom no approved effective therapies with specific indication are commercially available in the specific country, and participation in an on-going clinical trial is not an option.